 C.O.P. is an acronym for Citizens on Patrol.

-Our residents really get involved.
-With nearly 25 unpaid volunteers, The Cathedral City Police Department’s Citizens on Patrol is a tremendous help to the police department and the community.
-You may see our COP car driving through your neighborhood looking for graffiti, towing abandoned vehicles, or directing traffic at a traffic collision.
-Our COPs receive training from sworn police officers, and attend monthly meetings.
-Not only are they an extra set of eyes and ears for the police department, but they are tremendous help in many other ways.
+The Cathedral City Police Department’s Citizens on Patrol (COPs) are a tremendous help to the police department and the community.
+You may see our COP car driving through your neighborhood looking for unreported crime, towing abandoned vehicles, or directing traffic at a traffic collision.
+Our COPs receive training from sworn police officers and attend monthly meetings.
+Not only are they an extra set of eyes and ears for the police department, but they serve as ambassadors of the City.

 If you would like more information on the citizens on Patrol, please call Sgt.
-Scott Sharpe at (760) 770-0306.
+Larry Sanfillippo at (760) 770-0306.

 The City took great effort to reach as many citizens and business owners about the new ordinance as possible by utilizing various resources and tools.
 In November 2011, the Police Department made a public presentation regarding the new ordinance to the City Council.
 The presentation was included in the City Council Agenda prior to the meeting, and was also made available for public comments.
 The ordinance was presented to City Council again for a second reading in December 2011, again with prior notice in the Council Agenda and public comments.
 With approval from the City Council, the ordinance was passed into law to become effective January 15th, 2012.
 After the ordinance was passed in December 2011, information about the alarm permit and fees were provided to local radio, news media outlets, realty boards, and alarm industry companies asking for their assistance in notifying their customers of the changes.
 The City also utilized an automated calling system to alert citizens of the new ordinance and alarm permit, sending out an automated message in December and another in January.